serradura/u-observers/README.md

 ### Using a callable as an observer

 The `observers.on()` method enables you to attach a callable as an observer.

-It could receive three options:
+Usually, a callable has a well-defined responsibility (do only one thing), because of this, it tends to be more [SRP (Single-responsibility principle)](https://en.wikipedia.org/wiki/Single-responsibility_principle). friendly than a conventional observer (that could have N methods to respond to different kinds of notification).

+This method receives the below options:
 1. `:event` the expected event name.
 2. `:call` the callable object itself.
 3. `:with` (optional) it can define the value which will be used as the callable object's argument.
 So, if it is a `Proc`, a `Micro::Observers::Event` instance will be received as the `Proc` argument, and its output will be the callable argument.
 But if this option wasn't defined, the `Micro::Observers::Event` instance will be the callable argument.
+4. `:context` will be the context data that was defined in the moment that you attach the observer.

 ```ruby
 class Person